British bank TSB's first-quarter profit doubles on robust lending

-TSB Banking Group Plc TSB.L, which agreed to a $2.5 billion (2 billion pound) takeover by Spain's Sabadell (SABE.MC) last month, said first-quarter profit more than doubled from the previous three months thanks to increased lending and a bigger share of the current accounts market.
+TSB Banking Group Plc TSB.L, which agreed to a $2.5 billion takeover by Spain's Sabadell (SABE.MC) last month, said first-quarter profit more than doubled from the previous three months thanks to increased lending and a bigger share of the current accounts market.

 TSB, Britain's seventh biggest lender after being hived off from Lloyds Banking Group (LLOY.L) last June, said its share of new and switched bank accounts rose to 7.9 percent in the first quarter, above its target of 6 percent.